vuejs/router/docs/api/index.md

 - **Type**: `RouteMeta`
 - **Details**:

-  Arbitrary data attached to all matched records merged (non recursively) from parent to child.
+  Arbitrary data attached to the record.

 - **See also**: [Meta fields](/guide/advanced/meta.md)